abhijith/abhijith.github.io/_posts/resume.md

 #### McKinsey & Company (McKinsey Digital Consultant, Apr 2013 - Aug 2014)
 *Technologies:* AWS, Ruby, Cloudera Impala, OpenRefine, CsvDedupe, Hadoop Streaming, HBase.

 * *Merger & Acquisition Analysis:* Applied machine learning for finding customer overlap between two clients.
-This data was in-turn used for gathering KPIs for the M&A.
+This data was in turn used for gathering KPIs for the M&A.

 * *Airline Revenue Management application (Internal and Market performance analysis)*: Gathered business requirements, formulated formal models and architected the application backend.
 Also developed Data Simulation module for generating data for demos and testing.